 Fixing WordPress and WordPress plugins.
 My favorite.
 I noticed problems with

 inselement handling in xhtml-strict-10.php of Jamie Talbot’s X-Valid plugin.
-(If you’re using an earlier WordPress 2.x release or Jamie’s plugin and want to get rid of these problems, don’t hesitate to drop me a line.)
+(If you’re using an earlier WordPress 2.x release or Jamie’s plugin and want to get rid of these problems, drop me a line.)

-Checking and improving WordPress blog security.
-This must be something every WordPress blog owner loves to do.
+Checking and improving WordPress blog security, which must be something every WordPress blog owner loves to do.
 Now that I still haven’t updated my WordPress installation, I instead watched out for additional information on WordPress security and felt inspired by Frank Bültge’s WordPress security tips (in German).

-Trying to fix layout grid (when it’s broken).
+Trying to fix the layout grid (when it was broken).
 Mine was, and still is, so feel free to name this point pointless 😉 I failed fixing this site’s grid because I didn’t take enough time to plan it upfront.
-I stopped all efforts to repair it because it wasn’t “too broken,” you barely notice the problem.
-Lazy like I sometimes am I end this attempt at bugfixing documentation with a quick reference to a “layout grid” Google search.
+I stopped efforts to repair it because it wasn’t “too broken,” you barely notice the problem.
+Lazy as I sometimes seem to be I end this attempt at documenting a bugfix with a quick reference to a “layout grid” Google search.

 Playing with types.
 I played with certain fonts and decided to switch to Cambria as the main type.
 Skipping the reasons that led me to Cambria I am instead referring to this order of fonts I now feed meiert.com visitors’ user-agents with:

 cambria, palatino, georgia, 'bitstream vera serif', serif;.
 For what it’s worth.